 Setting up your aquarium will help familiarize you with the equipment required to properly maintain it.
 To ensure all equipment is working properly, it is important to set up all equipment approximately two weeks in advance of receiving your salmon eggs.

-Choose a suitable location for your aquarium.
-Your aquarium should be in a location that is; easily accessible from all sides, within close proximity to an electrical outlet, near a water source (if possible) and in an area that where the aquarium is readily visible to students and visitors.
+- Choose a suitable location for your aquarium.
+Your aquarium should be in a location that is; easily accessible from all sides, within close proximity to an electrical outlet, near a water source (if possible) and in an area that where the aquarium is readily visible to students and visitors with a stable room temperature.
 See the video for Step 2: Equipment on the Equipment page.

-Test the water for pH, ammonia, nitrates, nitrite, hardness and alkalinity upon completion of aquarium set up.
+Water Quality Monitoring: Test the water for pH, ammonia, nitrates, nitrite, hardness and alkalinity upon completion of aquarium set up.
 It is important to obtain baseline levels when you set up your tank to help you recognize when levels change throughout the year.
+25% of the tank's water must be exchanged at least weekly after feeding begins.
+Uneaten food and fish waste must be syphoned out at least twice a week.
 Click here to access a water quality monitoring sheet to help you keep track.

 Temperature: Water temperature in the aquarium should be within a degree or two of the temperature you have the chiller set to.